3. What is Schema

 To perform one of these function on an index, table, or cluster :

-to collect statistics about object used by the optimizer and store them in
+to collect statistics about object used by the optimizer and store them

 the data dictionary.